Enhanced Tribal Benefit

 Federally-recognized Tribal lands shown on the nationwide map above include:

 - Alaska Native regions established pursuant to the Alaska Native Claims Settlement Act (view maps: 2010 U.S. Census American Indians and Alaska Natives Map – Alaska, State of Alaska ANCSA Boundaries Map)

 - Hawaiian Home Lands (view map: 2010 U.S. Census Hawaiian Homelands)

-- Any land approved as Tribal for the purposes of the Lifeline Program by the FCC’s Office of Native Affairs and Policy Office of Native Affairs and Policy or Wireline Competition Bureau.
+- Any land approved as Tribal for the purposes of the Lifeline Program by the FCC’s Office of Native Affairs and Policy and Wireline Competition Bureau

-At the FCC’s direction, USAC is preparing a mapping tool for service providers to use to determine if a Lifeline applicant resides on Tribal lands.
+USAC has developed a mapping tool in the NLAD for service providers to use to determine if a Lifeline applicant resides on Tribal lands.

 Resources to Resolve System Errors Related to Tribal Benefit

 If a consumer who is seeking the enhanced Tribal benefit receives an Address Management Service (AMS) error, they must provide USAC with coordinates, or information that allows USAC to determine coordinates, to validate that they live on Tribal lands.

 To help consumers resolve AMS errors during the application process, review the National Verifier AMS Resolution Guide.

 To enroll a consumer in NLAD with the enhanced Tribal benefit, select “Yes” for NLAD’s “Lifeline Tribal Benefit?” field.

 For more information on how to resolve errors associated with the Tribal Benefit flag during the enrollment process, visit the Tribal Benefit Resolution web page.